10-2 Administrative Council

 Membership is open to all full-time and part-time administrative staff.
 There are ordinarily eight meetings annually, chaired by the President of the College or her/his delegate.

 The college bookstore is located on the 4th floor in the Lulu Wang Campus Center.
-Bookstore hours during the academic year are 9:00am to 5:00pm Monday through Friday, 12:00pm - 4:00 pm on the weekends.
+Bookstore hours during the academic year are 9:00am to 4:00pm Monday through Thursday, and 9:00am - 2:00 pm on Friday.
+It is closed on weekends.

 All office supplies can be ordered through individual departments.
 Text order forms are also available in the departments.
 More order forms can be picked up at the bookstore at any time.
 Book orders for the fall semester are due April 15th and for the spring semester on October 15th.
 This is to ensure expedient ordering and prompt arrival of all of your text.